 To establish to the withholding agent that you are a U.S. person, or resident alien, sign Form W-9.
-You may be requested to sign by the withholding agent even if item 1, below, and items 4 and 5 on page 4 indicate otherwise.
+You may be requested to sign by the withholding agent even if item 1, below, and items 4 and 5 on page 4 indicates at however.